0xFableOrg/0xFable/docs/architecture.md

 use the usual NFT tools to determine the cards a player owns, which comprises both its regular cards and the cards staked in the inventory.

-The inventory contract does not allow players to removed cards from the inventory while they are participating in a game.
+The inventory contract does not allow players to remove cards from the inventory while they are participating in a game.

 Beyond solving this issue, the inventory contract also manages deck listings.
 Players can use any